aryakommineni/provising_vm/provision-sm-md-lg/README.md

 Set the ManageIQ provisioning service entry point to this script.
 For example, this workflow is run for every provisioned Virtual Machine (VM), and modifies the VM size.

+## Create a workflow (optional)

+1. Fork `https://github.com/ManageIQ/workflows-examples` or create your own
+2. Clone the repo locally: `git clone https://github.com/$USERNAME/workflows-examples`
+3. Create a new branch (e.g.: `git checkout -b sm-md-lg`)
+3. Create or edit a script.
+(In our example, we are using `provision-vm-small-med-large.asl`)
+4. Push code changes to your branch
+5. Add a Workflow repository pointing to your fork (make sure to change the branch)
+6. Choose this new file for the rest of the instructions.
+Otherwise, just choose the pre created script

 ## Add a Workflow Repository

 1. **Click Automation** > **Embedded Workflows** > **Repositories**.